 If Apache is present, then you should find out what version it is, because it may be fine for your web development purposes.
 If it is, then you could avoid the effort and risks involved in replacing it with the latest version.

 First look carefully at the Apache entry in the list of Windows services.
 It probably will take the form of ApacheX.X, where "X.X" is the version/release number, e.g., 1.3 or 2.2.
 If for some reason the entry does not contain the version number as a suffix, then find the directory where Apache is installed.
 If Apache had been installed using an MSI installer file, and not a Zip file, then by default that directory will be

 %ProgramFiles%\Apache Software Foundation\ApacheX.X (where again "X.X" is the version/release number).
 To determine the directory quickly and with certainty, right-click on the Apache entry in the Windows services list; click the "Properties" menu item; on the "General" tab, note the directory listed in the "Path to executable" field.

 In our example here, the installation directory is

 C:\_a\Apache.
 Using a command prompt terminal, go to the

 bin subdirectory of that installation directory, and enter the command

-In our example, the version is 2.4.3, so we would not bother reinstalling the same version.
+In our example, the version is 2.4.3, so I would not bother reinstalling the same version.
 But if you find an instance that is significantly out of date, or does not support the version of PHP (or any other web scripting language) you want to use, or is older than the version used by the target remote web server, then you should uninstall the current Apache instance.
 To do so, go to "Control Panel" > "Programs and Features", click on any Apache entry, and click the "Uninstall" link that appears.